jessbringlarsen/git-exploration/README.md

 If your git server is using a self signed certificate then you might experience issues with pushing to the repo.
 To disable ssl certificate verfication _for a specific_ repository not global or system wide, issue this command:

     git config --local http.sslVerify false

+## Working with branches
+To checkout a remote branch fetch the existing branches and view the available branches:

+    git fetch
+    git branch -v -a

+After that just checkout the branch out the branch to work on:
+    git checkout <branch>